exakat/php-dictionary/dictionary.rst

 Echo tag is a special PHP opening tag : ``<?=``.
 It combines the opening tag, and a call to the echo function.

 The echo tag should not be confused with PHP short tags ``<?``.

+It is also called the short echo tag.

 .. code-block:: php